 - reflective tape

-I know this may seem like a lot of “rules,” but if you put in the prep work to ensure a safe night for all, your kids will enjoy their Halloween fun more than ever!
+I know this may seem like a lot of “rules,” but if you put in the prep work to ensure a safe night for all and prevent trips to the ER, your kids will enjoy their Halloween fun more than ever!